Community Colleges Are More Important than Ever

 • Community service

 Though many in the educational community recognize the importance of community colleges, they also recognize that a stigma still exists against them.
-Deborah Budd, chancellor of the San Jose-Evergreen Community College District said the following in an interview with School’s In on Stanford Radio:
+Deborah Budd, chancellor of the San Jose-Evergreen Community College District, said the following in an interview with School’s In on Stanford Radio:

 “I think for many years people thought that community college was the second choice or the last choice.
 And very often now, it’s becoming the first choice because of the expense of a college degree… You could go to a community college and not have to pay those high fees for those first two years, and then be able to transfer.
 Or, you can go to a community college and get a certificate and be in a trade or go into industry and make a high wage.”

-Community colleges provide access to education and vocational training for thousands on an annual basis and yet they don’t receive the same degree of public funding.
+Community colleges provide access to education and vocational training for thousands on an annual basis, and yet they don’t receive the same degree of public funding.
 In the current era of economic disruption, it may be time to show community colleges a little more respect.

 Why Aren’t Community Colleges Funded Well?

-Despite receiving more income from tuition, private colleges and universities also receive a greater share of public funding.
+Despite receiving more income from tuition, private colleges and universities also receive a more significant share of public funding.
 In the 10 years between 2008 and 2018, state funding for public colleges dropped by 16%.
 Federal financial aid grew during that time, but most of the benefits were realized by schools with higher tuition prices.
 According to a 2015 study completed by the American Institutes for Research, private institutions with high endowments receive eight times the public subsidy per full-time student than community colleges get.

-There are arguments to be made regarding completion rates being tied to public support, but some argue that lack of support actually harms student success metrics.
+There are arguments to be made regarding completion rates being tied to public support, but some argue that lack of support harms student success metrics.

-Only about 42% of first-time college students who go to community college end up completing a degree within 8 years.
+Only about 42% of first-time college students who go to community college complete a degree within 8 years.
 This is significant, considering about 9 million students attend community college each year.
 What researchers at the University of California, Berkeley, and Harvard University found, however, is that completion rates at two-year public schools were sensitive to changes in funding.
 A 10% increase in institution funding was correlated with a 14.5% increase in degree and certificate completion.

 How Will Community Colleges Help the Country Recover?

 Within the first three weeks of nonessential business closures, nearly 17 million American workers filed for unemployment.
 Within a month, the unemployment rate exceeded 15%, well above the highest rate during the Great Recession.
-Though the economy has started to reopen, many jobs won’t be coming back, and many have been forced to consider alternative options.
+Though the economy has started to reopen, many jobs won’t return, and many have been forced to consider alternative options.
 Experts in higher education suggest community colleges may play a significant role in helping the nation recover from this economic crisis.

 • They provide training for the workforce needed to treat the sick and keep the nation safe